xlnsresearch/xlns/src/xlnsconf/README.md

 In the ``xlns/examples`` folder is a program (``arn_generic.py``), which when run with the command line option ``--type xlnsud`` uses fractional normalization as the addition algorithm in back-propagation training of a neural network with the MNIST dataset.

+# Characterizing Numerical Behavior of User Configurations

+_to be implemented_

+# Submission Procedure for new User Configurations

+We actively encourage your open-source contribution to this folder.
+There are hundreds of techniques in the literature.
+A great project for a student or new person to the LNS field would be to learn enough about one of them and implement it with compatible Python.
+There are also researchers developing new LNS methods, and we welcome them to contribute here.

+There is a catch, of course.
+Here is the deal _to be fleshed out involving passing certain tests_